nmarks99/ML-basics/README.md

 # ML Basics
-This repository contains code which I am using to learn/refresh my knowledge of various machine learning problems and algorithms and also to learn PyTorch.
+This repository demonstrates some of the foundational problems in machine learning using PyTorch.

+In order of increasing complexity:
+- Linear regression
+- Nonlinear regression
+- Logistic (linear) regression